Product: CLiX unlock

 NAFLD is poorly captured by structured data.
 When searching for NAFLD patients, a CNLP-based approach identified 2.5 times as many patients as ICD search, and was significantly more accurate than a rigorous text search approach.

-Furthermore CLiX accelerate is able to recognise NAFLD patients, not only when the authoring clinician specifically mentions the condition, but also when symptoms that indicate NAFLD are mentioned.
+Furthermore CLiX unlock is able to recognise NAFLD patients, not only when the authoring clinician specifically mentions the condition, but also when symptoms that indicate NAFLD are mentioned.

 Suspected NAFLD on imaging is often not acknowledged in subsequent clinical documentation and many patients are later found to have more advanced liver disease.
 Analysis identified 619 patients where NAFLD had been identified in radiology notes, but was never perpetuated into the chain of progress notes.
 Of these patients, 170 later developed NASH or cirrhosis.
 Had the future doctors been aware of the earlier diagnosis by the radiologist, the progression might have been mitigated if not prevented.